Command-line interface#

 By default, the CLI reads and writes to a ploomber-cloud.json file, but you can customize it via the --config (or its short version, -c), switching the config file is useful when you need to manage multiple environments (for example, development and production).

-All commands that read or write the config file accept the --config/-c argument, for example:
+All commands that read or write the config file accept the --config/-c argument.
+You can use this option to specify both alternative file names and paths, for example:

 # create the config file in ploomber-cloud.dev.json